shipeng-yan/shipeng-yan.github.io/index.md

-# Bio
+# Shipeng YAN
+>Assistant Professor, Area of Management and Strategy, Faculty of Business and Economics, The University of Hong Kong

 My expertise lies in corporate sustainability, ESG, and institutional analysis.
 With a training in organization theory, I had a PhD in Management from IESE Business School in Spain and a Bachelor's in Business Administration (Information Systems) from University of Hong Kong.

 # Lastest News
-Oct, 2024: Received a full acceptance from Administrative Science Quarterly
+* Oct, 2024: Received a full acceptance from Administrative Science Quarterly

-Aug, 2024: Received a 2nd round Revise-and-Resubmit from Journal of International Business Studies
+* Aug, 2024: Received a 2nd round Revise-and-Resubmit from Journal of International Business Studies

-Aug, 2024: Received a 1st round Revise-and-Resubmit from Academy of Management Journal **
+* Aug, 2024: Received a 1st round Revise-and-Resubmit from Academy of Management Journal

-Jul,2024: Received an acceptance from Business & Society
+* Jul,2024: Received an acceptance from Business & Society

-Jun, 2024: Received a conditional acceptance from Business & Society
+* Jun, 2024: Received a conditional acceptance from Business & Society

-May, 2024: Received a 2nd round Revise-and-Resubmit from Academy of Management Journal
+* May, 2024: Received a 2nd round Revise-and-Resubmit from Academy of Management Journal

-Mar, 2024: Received a 4th round Revise-and-Resubmit from Administrative Science Quarterly
+* Mar, 2024: Received a 4th round Revise-and-Resubmit from Administrative Science Quarterly

-Jan, 2024: Received a 1st round Revise-and-Resubmit from Journal of International Business Studies
+* Jan, 2024: Received a 1st round Revise-and-Resubmit from Journal of International Business Studies

-Dec, 2023: Received a 1st round Revise-and-Resubmit from Strategic Management Journal
+* Dec, 2023: Received a 1st round Revise-and-Resubmit from Strategic Management Journal

-Sep, 2023: Received a 1st round Revise-and-Resubmit from Academy of Management Journal
+* Sep, 2023: Received a 1st round Revise-and-Resubmit from Academy of Management Journal

-Aug, 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
+* Aug, 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM

-Jun, 2023: Invited to be Senior Editor for Management and Organization Review
+* Jun, 2023: Invited to be Senior Editor for Management and Organization Review

-May, 2023: Received a 3rd round Revise-and-Resubmit from Administrative Science Quarterly
+* May, 2023: Received a 3rd round Revise-and-Resubmit from Administrative Science Quarterly

-Jul, 2022: Invited to be Deputy Editor for Organization and Environment
+* Jul, 2022: Invited to be Deputy Editor for Organization and Environment

 # Publications